juicedata/juicefs/docs/en/administration/cache_management.md

 The JuiceFS client writes data downloaded from the object store (including new uploads less than 1 block in size) to the cache directory as fast as possible, without compression or encryption. **Because JuiceFS generates unique names for all block objects written to the object store, and all block objects are not modified, there is no need to worry about invalidating the cached data when the file content is updated.**

-The cache is automatically purged when it reaches the maximum space used (i.e., the cache size is greater than or equal to `--cache-size`) or when the disk is going to be full (i.e., the disk free space ratio is less than `--free-space-ratio`), and the current rule is to prioritize purging infrequently accessed files based on access time.

 Data caching can effectively improve the performance of random reads.
 For applications like Elasticsearch, ClickHouse, etc. that require higher random read performance, it is recommended to set the cache path on a faster storage medium and allocate more cache space.

+#### Cache life cycle

+When the cache usage space reaches the upper limit (that is, the cache size is greater than or equal to `--cache-size`) or the disk will be full (that is, the free disk space ratio is less than `--free-space-ratio`), the JuiceFS client will automatically clean the cache.

+JuiceFS allocates 100GiB of cache space by default, but this does not mean that you have to use more than that capacity on disk.
+This value represents the maximum capacity that a JuiceFS client may use if the disk capacity allows.
+When the remaining space on the disk is less than 100GiB, ensure that the remaining space is not less than 10% by default.

+For example, if you set `--cache-dir` to a partition with a capacity of 50GiB, then if `--cache-size` is set to 100GiB, the cache capacity of JuiceFS will always remain around 45GiB, which means that more than 10% of the partition is reserved for free space.

+When the cache is full, the JuiceFS client cleans the cache using LRU-like algorithm, i.e., it tries to clean the older and less-used cache.

-### Write Cache in Client
+### Write cache in client

 When writing data, the JuiceFS client caches the data in memory until it is uploaded to the object storage when a chunk is written or when the operation is forced by `close()` or `fsync()`.
 When `fsync()` or `close()` is called, the client waits for data to be written to the object storage and notifies the metadata service before returning, thus ensuring data integrity.